-Are you a musician or do you know one and wonder “how come we’re always broke”???
+Are you a musician or do you know one and wonder “how come musicians are always broke?”

-In this article, I want to answer this question: “how come musicians are always broke and what can we do about it?”
+In this article, I’m to answer this question: “how come musicians are always broke and what can we do about it?”

 An asset is something that puts money in your pocket.
 A liability is something that takes money out of it.

-And for most musicians, doing what we love has become a massive liability.
-To change the “broke musician” stereotype, your mission is simple: turn your music into an asset.
+And for most musicians, music is a big liability.
+To reverse the “broke musician” stereotype, a musician needs to turn their music into an asset.

-There’s nothing wrong with that, if you’re happy.
+There’s nothing wrong with that, if the musician is happy.

 What do you think?

-What would happen if you created assets that you owned and controlled and had the infrastructure to easily allow people to pay you?
-What would change?
+What would happen if you created assets that you owned and controlled and had the infrastructure to easily allow people to pay you

 Let me know in the comments below.